shinoj-kr/Prompt-Engineering-Portfolio/README.md

 Context Setting : Explain all important blockchain concepts starting from its origin.
 Target Audience : 10 year old child.
 Clear Goal : Target audience should be able to easily understand all the basic concepts of Blockchain.
-Output Format : Narrative with examples and a Copy button.
+Output Format : Narrative with examples.
 Tone : Soft

 #### Output of Iteration 1